Storyboard artist

 A storyboard artist (sometimes called a story artist or visualizer) creates storyboards for advertising agencies and film productions.

 Work

 A storyboard artist visualizes stories and sketches frames of the story.
 Quick pencil drawings and marker renderings are two of the most common traditional techniques, although nowadays Adobe Flash, Adobe Photoshop, Storyboard Pro, and other storyboard applications are often used.
 The digital camera is one of the latest techniques in creating storyboards.

 Most storyboard artists begin and finish their work on computers using software and digital pencils or a graphics tablet.
 Storyboard artists may use photos to create visuals where stock photos or photos taken specifically for the project are put together digitally to produce a photographic representation called a photovisual.

+The average pay for storyboard artists in the US can vary significantly, with some estimates putting it at eighty-nine thousand, or ninety-six thousand dollars per year.
+Animators, including storyboard artists tend to live in expensive areas, which can be hard financially considering their level pay.

 For motion pictures, some filmmakers, directors, and producers choose to use clip-art computer programs designed to create storyboards or use a dedicated 3D storyboarding software, or a more multi-purpose 3D program which can also be used to create elements of the storyboards.